NikolayIliev87/Angular-project-with-MongoDBREST/README.md

-# Forum MEAN App ( Mongo Express Angular )
+# Forum MEAN App ( Mongo Express Angular NodeJs )
 Forum where user can upload his question and receive comments to resolve it - User can vote(like) the answer which most accurately resolves his issue.
-User can review other persons profiles go trough their activities and see answers score.
+Non Registered User can review existing topics but cannot participate in them.
+Registered users can create new topics and also participate in existing ones.
+Each registered user has statistics for owner topics / participated topics.